José Román Abreu

 José R. "Joe" Román Abreu (born November 30, 1975) is a Puerto Rican politician and the former mayor of San Lorenzo.
 Román is affiliated with the Popular Democratic Party (PPD) and has served as mayor from 2001 until 2021.
+He also served as president of the Puerto Rico Mayors Association from 2019 to 2021.

 In late May 2020, Román Abreu announced he had cancer and would undergo surgery.